Owl's eye appearance: Special cases

-In another special case in 1957, found that owl's eye appearance was found by two cells mirroring each other producing the pattern inside the histological case study of tumors.
+Another particular case in 1957 found that an owl's eye appearance was found by two cells mirroring each other, producing the pattern inside the histological case study of tumors.
 This is essentially what an owl's eye appearance is, however, the symptom did not occur from the presence of cytomegalovirus but from a unique case.

-Another special case in 1999, a case study was conducted by investigating a series of babies and found a baby with the presence of owl's sign which was also found to be known as an eye mask.
-This had to do with the presence of a rash, not the presence of cytomegalovirus.
+In another particular case in 1999, a case study was conducted by investigating a series of babies and found a baby with the presence of an owl's sign which was also found to be known as an eye mask.
+This had to do with the presence of a rash, not the reality of cytomegalovirus.